Please view our updated COVID-19 Guidelines here.

 What kind of time commitment for rehearsals is required if I or my child is cast in a SCCT MainStage Production?

 Rehearsal times vary based on type of production, directors, and individual roles.
-Most are scheduled Monday through Thursday 6:30 pm- 8:30pm or later, and beginning as early as three to four months from opening night.
+Most are scheduled Sunday through Thursday 6:30 pm- 8:30pm or later, and beginning as early as two to three months from opening night.
 Rehearsal schedules are subject to change.

 What is SCCT’s non-profit status?
 Will my donation be tax deductible?

 South Carolina Children’s Theatre is a non-profit 501c3.
 Monetary and in-kind donations are tax deductible.
 All donors will receive written acknowledgement of their gift with our tax identification number for their records.

 Making a donation to South Carolina Children’s Theatre can be done in several ways.
 We offer corporate sponsorship opportunities, accept foundation grants, and Wish List fulfillment (in-kind) to mention a few.
 For more information on donating, visit our Giving page.

 How do I volunteer?

 We need all sorts of volunteers from painters and builders to labelers and marketing material couriers.
 Click here to fill out the volunteer form and Vanessa Weber will be in touch with you soon.
 All volunteers 18 and older are required to fill out a Safe Stage Policy Background check.
 A Safe Stage Policy form will be provided to you when you sign up for your first activity.